-At home, at work, or among friends, Turkish coffee is drunk all over the Middle East, every day.
+At home, at work, or among friends, Turkish coffee is drank all over the Middle East, every day.
 Some believe the left-over grinds can predict the future.

-Traditionally, Turkish coffee is made in a finjan (above).
+Traditionally, Turkish coffee is made in a finjan (seen above).
 It’s a special pot with a long handle, wider at the bottom so that most of the grounds stay behind when you pour the coffee out.
+You add the coffee, add water and boil it over a stove.
 In the Middle East, they’re commonly available.
 But if you don’t have a finjan, any small pot still makes good coffee.

 You’ll often get a whiff of cardamom in the coffee as you go past someone’s steaming cup.
-This recipe includes the spice for you to use at your discretion.
+This recipe includes the spice known as “hawaij” for you to use at your discretion.
+We like to chew on the bits that float, but it’s all a matter of taste.
+The world is often divided up by those who love corriander and those who hate it.
+The cardamom spice is no different.

 Turkish Coffee Recipe